 The Estates lie in the valley of the River Till, just a few miles inland from Holy Island and Bamburgh.
 Close to the Scottish border this green and pleasant land is dotted with castles and battlefields, highlighting long centuries of conflict.
 Today it is farmed and managed much as it has always been and life is still ruled by the seasons.

 Here you can ride a steam train, stroke a heavy horse, learn how the power of water is harnessed to produce flour, or discover a Victorian schoolroom with walls covered in huge Pre-Raphaelite paintings.
 With a schedule of events throughout the year, there’s always something new to see and do at Ford & Etal Estates.

-Most attractions open for the 2023 season on Monday 27th March and remain open until Sunday 5th November.
-If you are visiting in January, February or early March 2023 please look at our activities page, we have walking and cycling routes you can download as well as information on pottery workshops, fishing and birdwatching and as well as information on where eat, shop and stay.
+Most attractions open for the 2024 season on Monday 25th March and remain open until Sunday 3rd November.
+If you are visiting between December 2023 and early March 2024 please look at our activities page, we have walking and cycling routes you can download as well as information on pottery workshops, fishing and birdwatching and on places to eat, shop and stay.